Potsdam University Library: Holdings

-The library’s holdings number about 1.3 million volumes, 30,000 e-journals, 390 databases and 1.5 million e-books.
+Currently, the library's holdings number about 1.3 million volumes, 30,000 e-journals, 390 databases and 1.5 million e-books.
 The University Library of Potsdam is a library of medium scale by German standards.
-It is a member of the Kooperativer Bibliotheksverbund Berlin-Brandenburg (KOBV), a library network, with which it collaborates in the field of innovative electronic publishing.
-It is also co-operation partner of the library network GBV (Gemeinsamer Bibliotheksverbund) in the fields of shared cataloguing and interlibrary loan.

 In the first years of the university (1991–2002) a core collection could be built based on the Hochschulbauförderungsgesetz, a German law that defined the development of academic institutions as a common mission of the Federal Government and the States.
 The collections are now being systematically developed.
 Various disciplines are covered, representing the interdisciplinary focus of the university and the idea of the universitas litterarum, the institutional representation of all of the traditionally relevant disciplines of knowledge.
 The development plan for universities in Brandenburg until 2025 names as its fields of research excellence and expertise: teacher education, media studies, science, Jewish studies, etc.

 About half of the collections of the University Library of Potsdam are open access holdings shelved according to the Regensburg classification system (RVK), which is widely used in Germany.
 An interlibrary loan system allows registered users to request material held at other sites.
 There are about 430,000 lending transactions annually and 28,000 registered borrowers.
 An increase in efficiency is a result of the introduction of RFID (radio frequency identification).
-The open access holdings of each library site are equipped with transponders and the users borrow and return items quickly using self-service machines.
+The holdings of each library site are equipped with transponders and the users borrow and return items quickly using self-service machines.
 At present, 740 seats are available for readers in the whole library system, 160 of which have workstations, enabling access to an online catalogue or the Internet.